 Arithmetic Logic Unit (ALU)

-The arithmetic logic unit performs mathematical functions, logics and helps in the decision-making process.
+The arithmetic logic unit performs mathematical functions, logic and helps in the decision-making process.
 This unit consists of two subsections namely,

 - Arithmetic Section: The function of the arithmetic section is to perform arithmetic operations like addition, subtraction, multiplication, and division.
 All complex operations are done by making repetitive use of the above operations.